Skip to main content

 Strokes Gained Heatmap

-Tap Strokes Gained button (top right).
+How to activate: Tap Strokes Gained button (top right).

-Each hole box turns green/red based on SG performance in Driving, Approach, Short-Game, and Putting—strengths and leaks pop at a glance.
+What it shows: Each hole box turns green/red based on SG performance in Driving, Approach, Short-Game, and Putting—strengths and leaks pop at a glance.

 Hole Map

-Tap any hole number.
+How to activate: Tap any hole number.

-A mini-map of every shot on that hole appears; great for reliving strategy or seeing what went wrong on a surprise “snowman.”
+What it shows: A mini-map of every shot on that hole appears; great for reliving strategy or seeing what went wrong on a surprise “snowman.”
 To hide the map, you tap the same hole number

 Tapping the toggle labeled “Traditional” returns to the standard scorecard view.